fbpx

 2. Schedules help create healthy habits.

 Establishing routines like washing hands whenever your children get to the house or picking up toys after playing makes these activities feel less like chores.
 They become part of a healthy routine.
-Even as they grow older children, you don’t have to worry much about their hygiene because they regularly wash hands or brush teeth without requiring a reminder.
+Even as they grow older children, you don’t have to worry much about their hygiene because they regularly wash their hands or brush their teeth without requiring a reminder.

 3. Routines help children feel safe.